netgroup/rose-srv6-tutorial/nets/8r-1c-in-band-isis/README.md

     r8 fcff:8::1

 ( The addressing plan is explained in https://docs.google.com/document/d/15giV53fH_eDuWadOxzjPVzlr-a7Rn65MpCbz9QKs7JI/edit )

+Note that datacenters are special hosts, which have a public address.

 ------Tunnel examples -------------
 1) Create a bidirectional tunnel between h11 and h83, passing through router r4